 This is a composition for voice, string trio, sax, and keyboard funded by the PRS Foundation which began with a walk.
-It is based on the geography of The Peddars Way, which is a First Century Roman Road that was pushed through the heartland of Iceni territory, probably as a means of military domination, shortly after Boudicca’s failed rebellion of around 60 AD.
-It runs straight across Suffolk and Norfolk, forking off at Stanton Char near Ixworth, from what was probably the main Roman road to Venta Icenorum, towards what might have been a Roman ferry port north of Holme Next to the Sea, which is now lost to the North Sea (sorry, there a a lot of qualifiers in that last sentence).
+It was based on five days spent hiking and camping along the Peddars Way.
+The structure is created using the latitude and longitude of the churches on The Peddars Way, (a First Century Roman Road that was pushed through the heartland of Iceni territory, probably as a means of military domination, shortly after Boudicca’s failed rebellion of around 60 AD), using both the coordinates and resonances of those churches as compositional material.
+The Way runs straight across Suffolk and Norfolk, forking off at Stanton Char near Ixworth, from what was probably the main Roman road to Venta Icenorum, towards what might have been a Roman ferry port a bit north of Holme Next the Sea, which is now lost to the North Sea (sorry, there a a lot of qualifiers in that last sentence).

 The churches I visited and played in were: Stanton Char (now deconsecrated and roofless), Brettenham, East Wretham, Tottingham (again, deconsecrated and inaccessible on the MOD site, just a quick peep over the fence to the sound of gunfire), Threxton, Haughton St Marys, North Pickenham, Sporle, Castle Acre, Newton,Little Massingham, Fring, and Holme Next to the Sea.
 I recorded a short pre-composed section within each of the thirteen churches adjacent to the Way; with each based on the coordinates of that particular church.
 This is enfolded into a piece for a string trio, voice and keyboard.
-I have also returned to some of the churches with ace sound guy John Ward, who has determined the resonant frequency of their space, to inform the structure and parts for the performance.
-It will form the basis of a short ambient-based digital backing for a series of improvisations that are part of the piece.
-Here’s the resonant profile at Newton All Saints: And here is one of the short excerpts recorded on the walk, using the coordinates of the church at Brettenham, Norfolk.
-This will inspire part of the overall piece. (by the way, the soundcloud picture is not Brettenham church; the picture of this one just came out better)
+I also returned to some of the churches with ace sound guy John Ward, who determined the resonant frequency of their space, to inform the structure and parts for the performance.
+This formed the basis of a short ambient-based digital backing for a series of improvisations that are part of the piece.
+For instance, here’s the resonant profile at Newton All Saints: And here is one of the short excerpts of the piece, using the coordinates of the church at Brettenham, Norfolk.
+This is the opening section of the overall piece. (by the way, the soundcloud picture is Stanton Char, not Brettenham church; the picture of this one just came out better)